ByeBeihai/Polaris/Readme.md

 ## 0. RISC-V P instruction set extension
  RISC-V P instruction set extension (RVP for short) is a RISC-V instruction set extension in the draft stage.
  RVP multiplexes the general-purpose registers specified by RVI and divides them into 8bit data groups, 16bit data groups or 32bit data groups.
-In this way, RVP allows the cpu to process multiple sets of data in one instruction, improving parallel computing performance.
+In this way, RVP allows cpu to process multiple sets of data in one instruction, improving parallel computing performance.

 ![](./doc/add.drawio.png)